 What do you think is the best, i.e. most useful marketing model?
 Download our two free guides on marketing models to learn how to apply them

 You may have noticed we're fans of using practical models as tools to support marketing strategy development?
 We believe a clear, simple model gives us a framework to assess how we're doing things now compared to our competitors and plan growth strategies for the future.
-They're also great for communicating the purpose and reason behind a strategy your pursuing.
+They're also great for communicating the purpose and reason behind a strategy you are pursuing.